TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/References.rst

 With our ongoing consolidation efforts, some documents have been merged into other documents for better overview, less duplication and confusion.
-The latest versions of these documents only show a "Has been moved" message, but in case outdated information for older TYPO3 versions is looked for, these obsoleted documents are listed here:
+The versions of these Documents only show a "Has been moved" message, but in case outdated information for older TYPO3 versions is looked for, these obsoleted documents are listed here: